kastproductions/art-website-with-cms/content/collection/former-cafe-“livėja”-in-vilnius-gedimino-avenue-30-lithuania-the-work-has-been-dismantled.md

       the work has been dismantled)
   - item: Former cafe “Livėja” in Vilnius, Gedimino Avenue 30, Lithuania (the work has been dismantled)
+  - item: Former cafe “Livėja” in Vilnius, Gedimino Avenue 30, Lithuania (interior;
+      the work has been dismantled)
 ---